Broken (Once Upon a Time)

 "Broken" is the first episode of the second season of the American ABC fantasy/drama television series Once Upon a Time, and the show's 23rd episode overall.
 It premiered September 30, 2012.

 In this episode, Mr. Gold decides to get revenge on Regina; and later in the Enchanted Forest, Phillip, Aurora, and Mulan face a wraith.

 It was co-written by Edward Kitsis and Adam Horowitz, while being directed by Ralph Hemecker.

+Title card

+A wraith flies through the Enchanted Forest.

 Plot

-Opening Sequence

-A wraith is shown hovering in the forest.

 Outside Storybrooke

 The first scene of the episode takes place in New York City, where a dove lands on the windowsill of an apartment owned by an unidentified man (Michael Raymond-James).
 Stuck to its foot is a postcard from Storybrooke, with the word "Broken" written on it.